Ear canal

 The ear canal (external acoustic meatus, external auditory meatus, EAM) is a pathway running from the outer ear to the middle ear.
-The adult human ear canal extends from the pinna to the eardrum and is about 2.5 cm in length and 0.7 cm in diameter.
+The adult human ear canal extends from the auricle to the eardrum and is about 2.5 cm in length and 0.7 cm in diameter.

 Structure

 The human ear canal is divided into two parts.
 The elastic cartilage part forms the outer third of the canal; its anterior and lower wall are cartilaginous, whereas its superior and back wall are fibrous.
-The cartilage is the continuation of the cartilage framework of pinna.
-The cartilaginous portion of the ear canal contains small hairs and specialized sweat glands, called apocrine glands, which produce cerumen (ear wax).
+The cartilage is the continuation of the cartilage framework of auricle.
+The cartilaginous portion of the ear canal contains small hairs and specialized sweat glands, called ceruminous glands, which produce cerumen (ear wax).
 The bony part forms the inner two thirds.
 The bony part is much shorter in children and is only a ring (annulus tympanicus) in the newborn.
 The layer of epithelium encompassing the bony portion of the ear canal is much thinner and therefore, more sensitive in comparison to the cartilaginous portion.

 Size and shape of the canal vary among individuals.
 The canal is approximately 2.5 cm long and 0.7 cm in diameter.
 It has a sigmoid form and runs from behind and above downward and forward.
 On the cross-section, it is of oval shape.
 These are important factors to consider when fitting earplugs.